m-mullins/compiler/README.md

     return s;
 }
 ```
-1. This show now compile `elm make src/Main.elm`
+- Compile `elm make src/Main.elm`
+- Open `index.html`
-1. Open the `index.html` and "HelloWorld" should be printed to the console
+    - "HelloWorld" should be printed to the console and on the page
-1 The best place to see more js module examples is the [elm/core](https://github.com/elm/core/tree/1.0.2/src/Elm/Kernel) library.
+- More js module examples are here [elm/core](https://github.com/elm/core/tree/1.0.2/src/Elm/Kernel) library.